-How to create new PST file in Outlook?
+How to create a New PST file in Outlook?

 Find out the easiest way of creating a new PST file on any version of Outlook including the latest Outlook 2019.